baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 Metal: https://browser.geekbench.com/v5/compute/179102<br>

 ## Before You Boot:
+### Grab updated Kexts and Drivers!
+While this EFI is still what I use every day, you need to keep your Kexts and Drivers updated!
+The versions shipped with the EFI don't work with the latest versions of Catalina (10.15.2 (19C57) at time of writing).
+Either look through the respective folders and manually download and replace the new versions, or point the Clover COnfigurator at the directory and pull them through the UI.
+I recommend the second way.

 ### Make necessary changes to the `config.plist`

 1. Ensure that you visit the SMBIOS in Clover Configurator pane and add your own Serial Numbers.
 They have been removed from this config.plist.